geoscixyz/Toolkit/docs/content/installation.rst

 ============

 Please install the following packages to run all of the presented apps locally.
-A local installation will be necessary if you wish to upload and export your own data, and if you are working with Geosoft .grd files.
+A local installation is recommended for faster data processing, and also so that private data can be worked with locally.
+A local installation is also required if you plan to work with Geosoft .grd files (note: .grd file use only available to Windows users).

 Step 1: Microsoft Visual Studio